 Sinful to the core and I made it even more sinful with topping it with homemade Dulche de Leche.
 One is allowed to forget about calories once in a while, isn’t it? *goes off to survive on salad and sprouts for a day to make up :P*.
 The cake was dense and crumbly just as it was supposed to be.

-I followed the recipe fully this time (surprise :) ) just added 1/2 tsp of cardomom powder and 1 tsp pf lemond zest. he he suprise over :D I did get a crack on top but apart from that the cake was pretty good tasting and perfect
+I followed the recipe completely this time (surprise 🙂 ) I just added 1/2 tsp of cardamom powder and 1 tsp pf lemon zest.
+I did get a crack on the top surface of the cake, but apart from that, the cake was pretty yum tasting and perfect.

-And for the Dulche De Luche I followed purple foodie’s recipe, took a can of milkmaid and immersed in water bath for about 3 hours while it simmered (I made it on my induction stove on the least power) , I added a vanilla bean and a little rock salt to it.
-Though it didn’t turn out perfect and as creamy it should have been.
-If u see the below picture one lump got formed in the tin while it was cooking and whatever I did it didn’t smoothen out fully.
-Anyone know why could that lump have been there?
-Did I open the tin too much?
-Inspite of that the taste was to die for, after I took the stuff out of the tin both N and Ojas sat and licked it clean 😉
+And for the Dulche De Luche, I followed purple foodie’s recipe.
+I took a can of milkmaid and immersed in water bath for about 3 hours while it simmered (I made it on my induction stove on minimum power).
+Then, I added a vanilla bean and a little rock salt to it.
+I must admit it didn’t turn out perfect and as creamy as it should have been.
+If you see in the pictures, there was a lump formed in the tin while it was cooking and no matter what I did, it didn’t smooth out fully.
+Can anyone tell me why could that lump have been there?
+Perhaps, I opened the tin too much?
+Despite the lump, the taste was to die for.
+After I took the stuff out of the tin, both N and Ojas sat and licked it clean 😉